Sensoji Temple: A Photographer’s Dream Destination

 • Kaminarimon, Hozomon and Nitenmon.
 By the way, mon means gate.

-• Next door is an old amusement park, Hanayashiki.
-It is very retro, so don’t expect it to be like Disneyland.
+• Next door is Tokyo’s oldest amusement park, Hanayashiki.
+It is retro, so don’t expect it to be like Disneyland.
+Families love this place as the rides are on the slower side.
+It is great for younger children.

 • It is home to the Sanja Festival, one of the biggest cultural events in Tokyo.